angela34a/HBTC_micro/README.md

 "complete.Rmd" file with all the code combined

-Rendered html versions of Rmd files can be found at link:
+Rendered html versions can be also found at link: https://rpubs.com/angela34a/1070289 (work in progress)